aws-samples/streaming-analytics-workshop/content/scale-monitor/scale-kinesis.md

 ![](/images/intellij-13-replay-lag-copy.png)

-1. Navigate to the Kinesis console and select the *kda-java-workshop* data stream on the dashboard
+1. Navigate to the Kinesis console and select the *streaming-analytics-workshop* data stream on the dashboard

 1. Under **Shards** choose **Edit** and increase the shard count of the stream to `16`.
 Confirm with **Save**.